lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 _It's easy to build a mobile app for Android and iOS with Flutter...
 What could go wrong?_

+There's a better way to handle this...
+State Management!
+Read on to learn how.

 _(If you're familiar with React Redux: Yep Bloc sounds a lot like React Redux, because they are both State Management Frameworks)_